StrikingLoo/strikingloo.github.io/wiki-articles/information-storage/archiving.md

 LYT is a way to take in, process, and link captured information in order to turn that information into knowledge, with the expressed purpose of bettering one's life.
 Though, a zettelkasten regularly benefits the user in the same way—far beyond its expressed purpose—LYT comes with a much taller order.
 What are beneficial byproducts in zettelkasten are centered in LYT.
 And, it's what's centered in LYT that drew Nick into new note-taking territory.

 [bobdoto](https://writing.bobdoto.computer/zettelkasten-linking-your-thinking-and-nick-milos-search-for-ground/)

+### Related Links

+- [Sad Infra](https://beepb00p.xyz/sad-infra.html): Imagine if all the data we generate was easily exportable and mergeable instead of being in distributed silos?
+Here's some tools the author wishes existed.